MaxMayrovskiy/MSA-disabler/README.md

-Description This is a specialized Magisk module designed for the Xiaomi smartphones.
-Its primary function is to remove the MSA-Global subfolders that are protected by OverlayFS on the system partition.
+This is a specialized Magisk module designed for Xiaomi smartphones.
+Its primary function is to delete MSA-Global subfolders protected by OverlayFS on the system partition.

-MSA (Miui System Ads) is a framework used by Xiaomi to serve advertisements within various system applications.
-This module directly targets and deletes the components responsible for fetching and displaying these ads, resulting in a cleaner, ad-free user experience.
+MSA (MiUI System Ads) is a framework used by Xiaomi to display ads in various system apps.
+This module directly removes the components responsible for loading and displaying these ads, providing a cleaner, ad-free user interface.
+Starting today, the module includes a security check and will not install on any devices other than Xiaomi (Redmi/Poco).

-⚠️ Important Disclaimer & Warnings READ THIS CAREFULLY BEFORE INSTALLING:

-DEVICE-SPECIFIC: This module is crafted exclusively for the Xiaomi devics.
-Using it on any other device model may cause bootloops, system instability, or unexpected behavior.

-USE CASE: It is only intended for users who are experiencing ads within MIUI system apps (e.g., Security app, File Manager, GetApps store, etc.).
-If you do not have this issue, this module is not for you.